Artillex-Studios/Documentation/Writerside/topics/AxVaults-Configuration.md

 * Should locked vaults be shown in the gui?
 * This could be useful if you randomly give many vaults.

+### selector-item-amount-mode (default: 1)

+* How many items should be shown in the vault selector
+* There are 3 modes:
+* 1 - the number of the vault, it will restart once it reaches 64
+* 2 - always show 1
+* 3 - show the slots filled in the vault

+### max-vault-amount (default: -1)

+* Set a maximum vault in the selector gui
+* You can disable this by setting it to -1

 ### blacklisted-items

 * Items that match will be removed when the player dies from the grave